uglycustard/buildergenerator/README.md

 ##Features

 - Consistent pattern followed for all generated builders
+- Non intrusive and time saving
+  - no need to annotate your code
-- Non intrusive, no need to annotate you code or write interfaces for the generated builders to implement
+  - no need to write interfaces
+  - no boiler plate coding
 - Generate a complete set of builders for an entire object graph with a single line of code
 - All builder methods follow the withXXX naming standard, e.g.:
   - withCustomer(Customer customer)